Adaptive sticky banner

 Appearance

 This guide shows how to integrate adaptive sticky banners into Compose Multiplatform apps.
-In addition to code examples and instructions, it has offers format-specific recommendations and links to additional resources.
+In addition to code samples and instructions, it contains format-specific recommendations and links to additional resources.

 Prerequisite